James Foley beheading sparks international manhunt for 'John' the British jihadist

 Mr François said he had been held with Mr Foley from last August until April and that he was also held almost nine months with fellow journalist Steven Sotloff.

 "He [Foley] was an extraordinary person with a strong character.
 He was a pleasant companion in detention because he was solid and collective.
-He never gave in to the pressure and violence of the kidnappers," Mr François said.
+He never gave in to the pressure and violence of the kidnappers," Mr François added.

 He had not spoken of Mr Foley and Mr Sotloff until now because he was warned upon his release that if he told the public he had been held with them, reprisals would follow against them.